About Maryann Steinert-Foley

 Maryann Steinert-Foley was born in Flushing, New York in 1950.
 She completed a BA in Art Studio, with honors, at the University of California, Davis in 2011 and received the Departmental Citation for Outstanding Performance from the UC Davis Art Department Faculty.
 Her interest is mainly in ceramic sculpture but her work also includes paintings and drawings.
 Clay is her preferred sculptural medium due in no small part to the years she worked in the historically fertile and creative atmosphere of TB-9 – a WWII era temporary building on the UC Davis campus which still serves as a ceramics teaching facility and is widely considered to be the place where, beginning in the mid ’60s, Bob Arneson oversaw the elevation of ceramics from craft to fine Art.
 The TB-9 idea that work ought to show “evidence of the artist’s hand” is prominent in Maryann’s sculpture.

-Maryann currently shows at Jen Tough Gallery in Santa Fe NM, b. sakata garo in Sacramento, and the Pence Gallery in Davis.
+Maryann currently shows at Jen Tough Gallery in Santa Fe NM, b. sakata garo in Sacramento, the Pence Gallery in Davis, and the Epperson Gallery of Ceramic Arts in Crockett.
 Her work is represented in numerous private and public collections.
 She lives with her artist husband in Northern California.